pe-malware-detection/ember2024-lgbm/UP_AND_RUNNING.md

 Please set the following environment variables:

-- `$PROJECT_ROOT` is the root directory of this project
+- `$PROJECT_ROOT` is the root directory of this project.
+    (This variable will only be used in the commands below, so it's optional that you set this variable.)

 - `$LGBM_ROOT` is the root directory of the LightGBM project (that you've just downloaded).
-This should be set system-wide
-- `$LGBM_MODEL_FILE` is the path to a trained LightGBM model file that you wish to use.
+Since this variable is used in `CMakeLists.txt` files in this project, it should be set system-wide (so that IDEs and compilers could read it).

 Then, build the (static) LightGBM C library.

 - On Linux, Bash: